SENSAAS/sensaas/docs/index.rst

 More on SENSAAS algorithm for developpers
 ------------------------------------------

 sensaas.py call different scripts to align molecules.
-Let show you how all the program works with a kind of blueprint:
+Let us show you how the program works with a kind of blueprint:

 .. image:: _static/schema.JPG
 .. image:: _static/legend.jpg